 Members are advised that a decision to approve a departure can only be made where other material considerations outweigh the provisions of the development plan.

-Such material considerations include Planning Policy Wales (2016) and UDP policy HP3, which require the Local Planning Authority to ensure that sufficient land is genuinely available or will become available to provide a 5-year supply of land for housing.
+Housing land supply

-The Powys JHLAS (2016) provides information on land availability and indicates a land supply of 2.2 years (as of 01/04/2016).
+The latest Powys JHLAS (2016) provides information on land availability and indicates a land supply of 2.2 years (as of 01/04/2016).
 Whilst it is anticipated that the new local development plan will allocate land for residential development to address the shortfall in supply, the current figure is below the supply required by Planning Policy Wales and the adopted Unitary Development Plan.
 Officers acknowledge that a number of departures have recently been justified and permitted on the grounds of housing land supply.
 Whilst it is accepted that these permissions will contribute to the supply of housing, based upon current evidence, the housing land supply within Powys remains below the 5 year supply as required by planning policy.
 As such, Members are advised that considerable weight needs to be given to this undersupply in considering proposals for new residential development as exceptions to normal housing policies.